GovindPullagura/Meesho.com-clone/README.md

 3. React Router: A popular routing library for React.
 4. Chakra-UI: A popular UI component library for React.
 5. Render.com: A popular backend-as-a-service platform that provides authentication, database, and hosting services.
+6. TypeScript: A superset of JavaScript for better typechecking and bug free environment

 ### Contributing: